 Intensity Level: This includes light effort work, such as stretching, walking, yoga, or optional light cross or strength training.

-Now that you know everything there is to know about our new Train For a Half program, hop in the Aaptiv app to check out the Base block!
+Now that you know everything there is to know about our new Train For a Half program, hop in the Aaptiv app to check it out!

 We can’t wait to hear your thoughts, so, as soon as you start on the program, share your feedback and any questions you may have with us!